ycpcs/cs101-spring2017/design/index.md

 This page has information about how to use the [design template](../design-template.pdf) and links to example designs.

-Coming soon: how to use the design template.
+The ["How to" guide](design-howto.pdf) explains each section of the design template.

 Design examples: